naugustin77/EclipseForgeHDR/README.md

 Intermediates live in `.eclipseforgehdr/` inside the raw folder; outputs land in `eclipseforge_output/` next to the raws.

-## Processing settings — what to change, and when
+## Processing settings — what each one does, and when to change it

 The defaults are what the measurements in this repository were made on.
 Leave them alone unless one of the cases below describes what you are looking at.
-Each setting is recorded in the run report, so two runs can always be compared, and each is part of the cache key, so changing one re-stacks rather than serving a stale result.
+Every setting is written into the run report, so two runs can always be compared, and every one is part of the cache key, so changing one re-stacks rather than serving a stale result.

+### Simple stack

-**Simple stack** — the fallback.
-Align, average each exposure group, measure the exposure ratios from the pixels and merge.
-No dark, no flat, no hot-pixel repair, no photometric ladder, no LDIC, no feather.
-Every stage that can fail on an awkward bracket is absent, so a set the normal path cannot handle still gives a clean stack, and the result gets all the usual enhancement layers.
+The fallback.
+Align the frames, average each exposure group, measure the exposure ratios from the pixels, merge.
+Nothing else: no dark, no flat, no hot-pixel repair, no photometric ladder, no LDIC, no feather, no tier projection.
+Every stage that can fail on an awkward bracket is absent, so a set the normal path cannot handle still gives a clean stack, and the result opens in the preview with all the usual enhancement layers.

+It also subtracts each frame's own corner level per channel, which removes the SKY as well as the black level — something the normal merge has no model for.

-*Use it when* the normal path gives you something obviously wrong and you want a picture rather than a diagnosis — or as a control, to find out whether a problem is in the merge or in the data.
-It also subtracts each frame's own corner level per channel, which removes the sky as well as the black level.
+*Use it when* the normal path gives you something obviously wrong and you want a picture rather than a diagnosis, or as a control to find out whether a problem is in the merge or in the data.

 *Its limit:* one number per frame cannot follow a sky that varies across the frame.
 On a narrow field it works; on a wide one expect colour blotches in the far outer corona.
 Judge it by eye.
+When it is on, most of the settings below are not consulted and the report marks them `[bypassed]`.

+### Denoise — Off / Fine / Fine + medium / Strong

+Multiscale soft thresholding of the merged luminance against a per-pixel photon-noise model, before the detail layers are built. *Fine* is the default.
+Raise it for a short, noisy bracket; drop it to Off if you intend to denoise yourself afterwards.

+### Merge weight — Blended edge / Exact edge

+How the merge weight behaves at each tier's clipping boundary.
+A trade with no right answer. *Blended edge* blurs the weight across the boundary: the tiers join without a seam and a ring just outside the limb is suppressed, but weight leaks from clipped pixels into unclipped ones and the corona reads low there — on some brackets a little, on others enough to show as a coloured rim. *Exact edge* keeps the weight exact: radiometrically correct, rings visible.
+The log prints what the trade costs on your data.

+### White balance — Camera (as shot) / Daylight / None

+Applied to the raw channels before the camera matrix. *Camera* uses the multipliers your own setting produced and is the default. *Daylight* uses LibRaw's value, which for a body it has no table entry for is DERIVED from the colour matrix rather than measured — on one 45 MP body that is 39% less blue than the camera's own Fine Weather preset, which renders the corona too orange.
+*None* leaves the sensor channels alone.

+### Photometry — Per-channel (linear fit) / Single scale factor

+How each exposure is put on a common brightness scale. *Per-channel* fits a slope and an offset between neighbouring exposures separately in R, G and B, so it can correct a colour difference between tiers that one number cannot.
+*Single scale factor* is one number per tier fitted on luminance, which is what the app did before 0.22.86.

+### Photometric solve — Chain / Network

+How the per-tier factors are combined once each neighbouring pair is measured.
+*Chain* walks out from the middle tier one link at a time, so a link that is off by 3% moves every tier beyond it by 3% and the errors compound. *Network* also measures each tier against the one two steps away and solves all the links together by least squares, so a single bad link is outvoted instead of propagated.
+Where no two-step link is measurable the two are the same computation and the app says so.
+Chain is the default because it is what every released build has done.

+### Tiers — By shutter speed / Per frame

+What counts as one exposure tier. *By shutter speed* groups every frame claiming the same shutter speed and averages them: a free sqrt(N) gain in signal-to-noise, and right whenever the metadata is right. *Per frame* groups nothing — each frame is calibrated and merged on its own. *Choose that when the exposure times cannot be trusted* — typed in by hand, recovered from video, or rewritten by a converter — because grouping is the one step that believes the header instead of measuring it.
+It costs run time roughly in proportion to the frame count.

+### Correlation — Semi-phase / Cross-correlation / Full phase

-**Correlation** — how two frames are matched during alignment.
+How two frames are matched during alignment.

-- *Semi-phase (default).* The cross-power spectrum divided by the two amplitude spectra plus a small constant, so the whitening has a noise floor.
-Measured on a bench that injects an exact shift into realistic tiers: 1.187 px rms error and a 0.041 px pull toward zero shift, against 1.524 px and 0.200 px for plain cross-correlation.
+- *Semi-phase (default).* The cross-power spectrum divided by the two amplitude spectra plus a small additive constant, so the whitening has a noise floor.
+  Measured against an injected exact shift: 1.187 px rms error and 0.041 px of pull toward zero shift, against 1.524 px and 0.200 px for plain cross-correlation.
 The pull is the estimator locking onto what both frames share — dust, fixed pattern, the lunar edge.
 - *Cross-correlation.* What 0.23.1 and earlier did.
 Pick it to reproduce an older run.
 - *Full phase.* Complete whitening.
-Weights every spatial frequency equally, including those carrying only read noise, and measures worse on a 14-stop bracket.
+Weights every spatial frequency equally, including those carrying only read noise, and measures worse on a wide bracket.
 Present for comparison.

+### Align filter — Isotropic high-pass / Tangential
-**Align filter** — the high-pass applied before correlating.

-- *Isotropic (default).* Subtracts a blurred copy.
+The high-pass applied before correlating. *Isotropic* subtracts a blurred copy.
-- *Tangential.* Subtracts a copy blurred along a Sun-centred arc, so anything constant around a circle cancels — including the radial gradient and, in principle, the moving saturation edge.
-Measured 12% better than plain correlation and 2% better than semi-phase, which is inside the spread of 33
-  samples: a real candidate, not a proven win. *Try it if* the alignment section of the report shows a large residual.
+*Tangential* subtracts a copy blurred along a Sun-centred arc, so anything constant around a circle cancels — the radial gradient, and in principle the moving saturation edge.
+Measured 2% better than semi-phase, which is inside the spread of 33 samples: a candidate, not a proven win. *Try it if* the alignment section of the report shows a large residual.

-**Tier combine** — how the frames within one exposure group are combined.

-- *Mean (default).* Every frame counts.
+### Tier combine — Mean / Clipped mean (kappa-sigma)

-- *Clipped mean (κσ).* Rejects per-pixel outliers against a fitted noise model.
-  On a tier carrying a cosmic-ray hit it cut the resulting error from 19864 ADU to 9.3.
+How the frames within one exposure group are combined. *Mean* counts every frame. *Clipped mean* rejects per-pixel outliers against a fitted noise model: on a tier carrying a particle strike it cut the resulting error from 19864 ADU to 9.3.
 It needs every frame of a tier in memory at once, so it costs RAM.
-  *Use it if* you have a satellite trail, an aircraft, or a particle strike in one frame of one tier.
+*Use it if* one frame of one tier has a satellite trail, an aircraft or a cosmic-ray hit.

-**FNRGF** — the order of the Fourier fit in that detail layer.

-- *EFHDR, order 6 with a hard cutoff (default).*
+### FNRGF — EFHDR (order 6) / Published (order 30, attenuated)

-- *Published, order 30 with attenuation.* The setting the published papers describe.
-A higher order lets the fitted background follow finer azimuthal structure, so more of that structure is treated as background and removed: measured on a real bracket it keeps **less** structure than order 6 at every radius, for the same ring fraction.
-That is the expected direction, not a fault. *Use it if* the background behind the streamers looks lumpy and you are willing to trade contrast for smoothness.
+The order of the Fourier fit in that detail layer.
+A higher order lets the fitted background follow finer azimuthal structure, so more of that structure is treated as background and removed: measured on a real bracket, the published setting keeps LESS structure than order 6 at every radius for the same ring fraction.
+That is the expected direction, not a fault. *Use it if* the background behind the streamers looks lumpy and you will trade contrast for smoothness.

+### Earthshine — off by default

+Builds a separate earthshine layer from the longest tiers.
+Off by default because earthshine needs long tiers with real headroom over the scattered glare, which most totality brackets do not have.

+### Fix hot pixels — on by default

+Maps hot and dead photosites on the shortest tier against a fitted photon+read noise model and repairs them in every frame.

+### Frames — All / Best half / Best only

+Which frames of each tier are used, ranked by a per-frame sharpness score.
+*All* is the default and gives the best signal-to-noise. *Best half* and *Best only* trade that for sharpness when seeing varied through totality.

+### Export aligned tier TIFFs, and scene-linear

+Also writes each aligned exposure tier as a 16-bit TIFF into `eclipseforge_output/aligned_tiers/`, for blending or HDR combining elsewhere.
+Aligned and demosaiced but not merged or tone mapped, so the exposure relationship between tiers is preserved, with an ICC profile embedded.
+*scene-linear* writes them at gamma 1.0 with a linear profile — choose that for PixInsight or your own HDR combine; leave it off for Photoshop and Affinity, where sRGB-encoded files open looking correct.

 ## Importing a finished HDR